trumboosahil/stop-loss-service/README.md

 ## Configuration

-- **Environment Variables**: Configure your environment variables in the `docker-compose.yml` file or use a `.env` file for sensitive information.
+- **Environment Variables**: Configure your environment variables in the `docker compose.yml` file or use a `.env` file for sensitive information.

 ## Usage